twallema/pySODM/docs/quickstart.md

 ## Set up a dimensionless SDE Model

 To stochastically simulate the simple SIR model, the `SDEModel` class is loaded and two functions `compute_rates` and `apply_transitionings` must be defined.
-For mathematical background information on the SDE models, we refer to the manuscript (*coming soon*).
+For a detailed description of implenting models using Gillespie's methods, we refer to the manuscript (*coming soon*).
 The rates dictionary defined in `compute_rates` contains the rates of the possible transitionings in the system.
 These are contained in a list because a state may have multiple possible transitionings.

 ```python
 # Import the ODEModel class